verobelo/shelter-project/README.md

 **_MVP FOR AN ANIMAL SHELTER WEBAPP_**

+The code is on the Develop branch due to the website still being developed.

 This project forms part of my intership in [Pineapple Practice](https://pnpl.site/) as a Frontend Developer.
 -----------------------------------------------------